-The Physics and Electrical Engineering Department at The University of Scranton gives students access to top facilities, along with the support to explore and pursue whatever interests they encounter during their education.
+We give students access to top facilities, along with the support to explore and pursue whatever interests they encounter during their education.
 In addition to advanced science and engineering facilities, the Jesuit approach at Scranton balances science and engineering courses with humanities and culture-infused understanding of the world, giving our students a holistic understanding of their disciplines, and where they fit in the world.

 Gaining Experience Through Projects